 Here are some ways to practice physical distancing:

 - greet with a wave instead of a handshake, kiss or hug

-- grocery shop once per week and/or at less busy times
+- grocery shop once per week or during non-peak times

 - try to have only one person in the household do the shopping